A battery-resistor analogy for further insights on measurement uncertainties

 In this section we calculate the mean value by averaging measurements of known standard deviations and determine the uncertainty of this new mean.
-The uncertainty of the mean is called \textit{standard error}.
-In this and in the next sections we will discuss the advantages of use of standard error, as opposed to standard deviation, to characterize uncertainty in physical sciences.
+The uncertainty in the determination of the mean is called \textit{standard deviation of the mean}, and often incorrectly called \textit{standard error} (SE) \cite{bipm2008evaluation}.
+In this and in the next sections we will discuss the advantages of use of standard deviation of the mean, as opposed to standard deviation, to characterize uncertainty in physical sciences.

-Figure~\ref{MultipleBattery} is a generalization of Figure 2(a) for an arbitrary number $n$ of ``noisy" batteries.
+Figure~\ref{MultipleBattery} is a generalization of Fig.~2(a) for an arbitrary number $n$ of ``noisy" batteries.
 Following the argument of section \ref{Sum of Uncorrelated uncertainties} we obtain the following relations for the sum of the means and for the sum of the standard deviations:

 where $V_k$ ($k= 1,2,..., n$) are the mean values of voltages of each individual battery, $\bar{\mathcal{E}}$ is the expected mean total voltage on the resistor $R$, and $\sigma_k$ are the respective standard deviations.